切换至 "中华医学电子期刊资源库"

 引用本文:

 Shilei Bai, Pinghua Yang, Jun Li, Feng Shen.
-Effect of microvascular invasion on postoperative long-term prognosis of small and large hepatocellular carcinoma[J].
+Effect of microvascular invasion on postoperative long-term prognosis of small and large hepatocellular carcinoma[J/OL].
 Chinese Journal of Hepatic Surgery(Electronic Edition), 2017, 06(03): 207-211.

 目的